 An airborne disorder is any disease that is caused by a microorganism that is transmitted through the air.
 There are many airborne diseases that are of clinical importance and include bacteria, viruses, and fungi.
 These organisms may be spread through sneezing, coughing spraying of liquids, the spread of dust or any activity that results in the generation of aerosolized particles.
 It is important to be aware that airborne diseases, in general, do not include disorders caused by air pollution such as poisons, smog, and dust.

 The control and prevention of airborne transmission of infections are not simple as it requires the control of airflow with the use of specially designed ventilator systems, the practice of antiseptic techniques, wearing personalized protection equipment (PPE) and performing basic infection prevention measures like hand washing.

-In almost all cases, airborne pathogens cause an inflammatory reaction of the upper airways including the nose, sinuses, throat, and lungs.
-The involvement of these structures may result in nasal and sinus congestion, and sore throat.
+In almost all cases, airborne pathogens cause an inflammatory reaction of the upper airways affecting the nose, sinuses, throat, and lungs.
+The involvement of these structures may result in nasal or sinus congestion, and sore throat.
 Any coughing or sneezing activity may then generate aerosolized particles.
 Some of the common infections that can spread via airborne transmission include the following:

 Airborne disease is not exclusive to humans but can also affect non-humans.
 For example, many types of poultry are often affected by an avian disorder (Newcastle disease), that is also transmitted via an airborne route.
 However, it is important to understand that exposure to an animal or a patient with an airborne disease does not automatically ensure disease transmission.
 The infection also depends on the host immunity, how much exposure the individual has suffered and the duration of exposure to the infected patient.

 Besides patients, there are also several medical and surgical procedures that can generate aerosolized particles.
 In most cases, these airborne particles are generated during manipulation of the large airways.
 Examples include:

 Airborne transmission of microorganisms depends on several physical variables endemic to the infectious particle.
-Factors that influence the spread of airborne infections to include the following:
+Factors that influence the spread of airborne infections includes the following: